That dollar results from a 103.6% acceleration from $82.4 billion 5 years ago during 2020.

-The 6 biggest customers purchasing Norway’s exports are the United Kingdom, Germany, Netherlands, Sweden, France and Belgium.
-Collectively, that cohort of top trading partners bought over two-thirds (68.7%) of Norway’s total exported goods sold in 2021.
+The 6 biggest customers purchasing Norway’s exports are the United Kingdom, Germany, Netherlands, Sweden, France and Poland.

-Applying a continental lens, 81.9% of Norway’s exports by value was sent to fellow European countries while 12.1% was delivered to importers in Asia.
+Applying a continental lens, 86.4% of Norway’s exports by value was delivered to fellow European countries while 6.9% was sold to importers in Asia.
+Norway shipped another 4.1% worth of goods to buyers based in North America.

-Norway shipped another 3.5% worth of goods to North America.
-Even smaller percentages went to Africa (1.4%), Latin America (0.9%) excluding Mexico but including the Caribbean, and Oceania (0.3%) led by Australia, Marshall Islands and New Zealand.
+Tinier percentages went to Africa (1.4%), Latin America (1%) excluding Mexico but including the Caribbean, then Oceania (0.3%) led by Australia and New Zealand.

 Norway’s Top Trading Partners